 “Go bags” aren’t just for emergencies anymore.
 For travel nurses, picking up your life and moving to a new area is a regular occurrence.
 If you plan on making a career out of travel nursing, you need to learn to stay organized no matter what happens.
 So what should be the most important items on your packing list?
-Keep these eight items nearby, and you’ll be ready to tackle whatever your next travel nursing contract throws at you.
+Keep these items nearby, and you’ll be ready to tackle whatever your next travel nursing contract throws at you.

 Essential items travel nurses should pack on every assignment

-1. Simple household items
+1. Must-have household essentials

 Whether you take company housing or arrange your own lodging with your housing stipend, you can expect to be setting up shop in a new home regularly.
 Though many basic household items may be provided, your house will never feel like a home if you don’t have a few of your favorites around.
 Something as simple as a great set of sheets or your favorite kitchen appliance can instantly transform your new digs into a cozy environment.
+One of our team members has a favorite spa towel she brings on trips, just an idea!

 2. Your entertainment